justjohnd/workflow/MERN Project Initiation.md

 For the backend:
 `npm i mongodb express cors dotenv mongoose multer uuid`

+**mongoose** is a MongoDB object modeling tool designed to work in an asynchronous environment.

-These backend dependencies are used if you plan on uploading images to your MongoDB database **mongoose** is a MongoDB object modeling tool designed to work in an asynchronous environment.
+These backend dependencies are used if you plan on uploading images to your MongoDB database:
 **multer** is a node.js middleware for handling multipart/form-data.
 **uuid** is a package that generates random and unique ids.